millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide100StartHere.md

 # What you Learned

-- Learned how to provision a BDCS-CE instance
+- Learned how to provision a BDC instance
-- Learned how to access BDCS-CE
+- Learned how to access BDC

-# Next Steps
+## Next Steps

-- Proceed to the next Lab to learn how to use BDCS-CE's notebook and services like Hive, Spark, and SparkSQL.
+- Proceed to the next Lab to learn how to use BDC's notebook and services like Hive, Spark, and SparkSQL.